ClusterHQ/dvol/README.md

-# dvol: voluminous for Docker
-## It's like Git for your development database's Docker volumes.
+# dvol: Git for your development databases in Docker

 Key observation: doing interesting things with data volumes involves traversing a tree structure.
 What tree structure are developers everywhere familiar with